Intent, implementation and impact

 Please follow the links below to find specific blocks from each term.

 We know that to be fluent at arithmetic our pupils need to master their times tables up to 12 x 12.
-We use Times Tables Rock Stars, daily practise and weekly homework to encourage our children to practise their tables and teach using concrete and pictorial representations to develop a true understanding of times tables.
+We have daily practise and weekly homework to encourage our children to practise their tables and teach using concrete and pictorial representations to develop a true understanding of times tables.

 The Impact of our Curriculum